-Load cables must be supported appropriately to avoid a tight radius at the point of entry into the terminal box, clamped at the terminal box gland, and allow at least ±25 mm movement by the alternator on its anti-vibration mountings, without causing excessive stress to the cables and alternator load terminals.
+Load cables must be supported appropriately to avoid a tight radius at the point of entry into the terminal box, clamped at the terminal box gland, and allow at least ±25 mm movement by the alternator set on its anti-vibration mountings, without causing excessive stress to the cables and alternator load terminals.

 The palm (flattened part) of load cable lugs must be clamped in direct contact with the main stator load output terminals so that the whole palm area conducts the output current.
-Refer to the table, Parts and Fasteners for the main terminal lug torque value.
+Using a torque wrench on the uppermost nut and a spanner positioned on the nut below, apply equal reverse leverage to avoid damaging the insulation post.
+The tightening torque of M12 fasteners is 70 Nm (51.6 ft-lb) (main nut) and 45 Nm (33.2 ft-lb) (lock nut) on insulated terminals.